Glyn Hodges

-Glyn Peter Hodges (born 30 April 1963) is a Welsh football coach and former professional player who is assistant manager at Bradford City.
+Glyn Peter Hodges (born 30 April 1963) is a Welsh football coach and former professional player.

 During his playing career he played for Wimbledon, Newcastle United, Watford, Crystal Palace, Sheffield United, Derby County, Hull City, Nottingham Forest and Scarborough.
 He also played 18 times for the Wales national side, scoring twice.

 Playing career

 Hodges started his playing career with Wimbledon and made more than 200 appearances for the Crazy Gang during seven years at the club.
 He had a brief spell with Newcastle United before returning south to join Watford in 1987 to re-team with ex-Wimbledon manager Dave Bassett.
 In the summer of 1981 Hodges played in Finland for Koparit.

 He made over 100 appearances at Vicarage Road, enjoying four years at the club, and being voted Player of the Season in 1989, before joining Crystal Palace in the summer of 1990.
 His spell with the Eagles was short lived and the winger moved on loan to Sheffield United and thereby again linked up with former boss Dave Bassett.
 Hodges' form was impressive and he scored a number of key goals, before the move was made permanent for £410,000 via the help of a Sheffield United Grand National Sweepstake ticket, paid for by the Sheffield United fans.

 Hodges' five years at Bramall Lane were successful and he became a fans favourite during his stay.
 Hodges notably scored the winner against Manchester United in a 5th round cup tie win at Bramall Lane.

 Hodges made over 150 appearances for The Blades, before joining Derby County for a brief spell in 1996.
 After a year in Hong Kong with Sing Tao, Hodges returned to England for a brief spell at Hull City.
 However, a big club clause in his contract allowed a move to Nottingham Forest to link once again with Bassett as a potential coach.
 However, an injury crisis at the start of the 1998–99 season meant Hodges was drafted in as a player.
 Brief spells at Total Network Solutions and Scarborough followed before Hodges retired in 2000.